FRC-2928/FRC-Programmer-Training/docs/Romi/SC/romiStructure.md

     m_leftEncoder.setDistancePerPulse((Math.PI * Constants.kWheelDiameterMeters) / Constants.kCountsPerRevolution);
     m_rightEncoder.setDistancePerPulse((Math.PI * Constants.kWheelDiameterMeters) / Constants.kCountsPerRevolution);

 So what's happening in the these two lines?
 On lines `24` and `25` of our *Drivetrain* class you'll find two encoder objects created from the *Encoder* class.
-These are called [Inner Classes](https://www.w3schools.com/java/java_inner_classes.asp), sometimes referred to as **Nested Classes**, and are used to group together functionality.
-Since we have two motor encoders attached to our drivetrain, it makes sense that they're nested within the *Drivetrain* class.
+Since we have two motor encoders attached to our drivetrain, it makes sense that they're made accessible from within the *Drivetrain* class.
 Here's how we create the encoder objects.
 The number parameters tells us what GPIO pins the encoders are connected to.

     private final Encoder m_leftEncoder = new Encoder(4, 5);
     private final Encoder m_rightEncoder = new Encoder(6, 7);